csebooks/web-essentials/content.en/the-ajax-client/JavaScript-Control-Statements-I/_index.md

 document.writeln( "x is <= 5" );

-**244** Chapter 7 JavaScript: Control Statements I

 The braces ({}) indicate to the interpreter that the second if statement is in the body of the first if statement and that the else is matched with the first if statement.
 In Exercises 7.21 and 7.22, you will investigate the dangling-else problem further.

 The if selection statement expects only one statement in its body.
 To include several statements in an if statement’s body, enclose the statements in braces ({ and }).
 This can also be done in the else section of an if…else statement.
 A set of statements contained within a pair of braces is called a **block**.

-**Software Engineering Observation 7.3** _A block can be placed anywhere in a program that a single statement can be placed._ 7.3
+**Software Engineering Observation 7.3**

+> _A block can be placed anywhere in a program that a single statement can be placed._ 7.3

-**Software Engineering Observation 7.4** _Unlike individual statements, a block does not end with a semicolon.
+**Software Engineering Observation 7.4**

+> _Unlike individual statements, a block does not end with a semicolon.
 However, each statement within the braces of a block should end with a semicolon._ 7.4

 The following example includes a block in the else part of an if…else statement: